 If a breaker is replaced with one of lower amperage, it will not be sufficient to carry the electrical load of the equipment it is connected to and will cause nuisance breaker tripping.
-Conversely, if a breaker is replaced with one of higher amperage, it will not provide adequate protection against an electrical malfunction and create a fire hazard.
+Conversely, if a breaker is replaced with one of higher amperage, it will not provide adequate protection for the protected conductor, and could cause a fire hazard.